ETaylor44/Ellens_repo/README.md

     - A task manager to register users of the programme and assign tasks to users.
     - An emails manager to view emails.
 - A backend bookstore programme which stores book information in a database and allows users to search for, add and delete information.
-- A programme which generates registers containing various pieces of information for different instances, e.g. orchestral registers and dinner registers.
+- A programme which generates registers containing various pieces of information for different instances, e.g. orchestral registers and dinner registers (created for use during a youth music residential course).
 - A programme which tracks expenses, income, budgets and financial goals.
 -